Peja: Ottoman Empire

+A revolt against the Ottomans was instigated in the area of Peja in 1560 by an Albanian named Pjeter Bogdani, possibly an ancestor of the Archbishop Pjeter Bogdani himself.
+Not much is known about the revolt other than that Bogdani robbed a caravan, killed some traders and was later captured and executed.

+During this period the town of Peja had a majority Muslim population; the Ottoman tax register from 1582 lists 158 households with only 15 being Christian.
+Travelling Kosovo in the 1660's, Evliya Celebi wrote that the town and the mountains lay in Albania.
+According to a report from 1681 by Pjeter Bogdani, the town had a majority of 1,000 Muslim Albanian households, and 100 Christian Serb households.

+Joseph Muller noted the town in the 1830's had a majority Muslim population of 2000 households and only 130 Orthodox households.

 In 1835 the Albanian population supported by other Albanian rebels from Shkodra took over the town from the Ottomans.

 The Albanian nationalist organization League of Peja established in 1899 was based in the city.
 The organization, led by Haxhi Zeka, adopted the character of the earlier League of Prizren to defend the rights of Ottoman Albanians and seek autonomous status within the empire.
 After an armed clash with Ottoman forces in 1900 the organization ended its operations.

 Modern period

 Ottoman rule came to an end in the First Balkan War of 1912–13, when Montenegro took control of the city on 28 October 1912.
 On 8 January 1916, during World War I, Austria-Hungary took the city.
-Peja was taken by Serbian forces on 17 October 1918.
+Peja was taken by Serbian forces under the command of Kosta Pećanac on 13 October 1918, taking approximately 2,000 Austro-Hungarian prisoners of war.
 After World War I, the city became part of Yugoslavia (at first officially called the Kingdom of Serbs, Croats and Slovenes).
 Between 1931 and 1941 the city was part of Zeta Banovina.

 During World War II Peja was occupied by the Italian puppet state of Albania.
 Following Italy's capitulation in the last months of 1943, several hundred Serbs were massacred by Albanian paramilitaries in Peja and its vicinity.
 After the war, Peja again became part of Yugoslavia as part of the Autonomous Region of Kosovo and Metohija (1945–1963), an autonomous unit within the Socialist Republic of Serbia.

-Relations between Serbs and Albanians, who were the majority population, were often tense during the 20th century.
-They came to a head in the Kosovo War of 1999, during which the city suffered heavy damage and mass killings.
-The Panda Bar massacre occurred in Peja, and the perpetrators of the massacre remained unknown until the Serbian government admitted that the massacre was a black operation carried out by Serbian intelligence operatives, although news agencies falsely reported that it was done by the KLA.
-More than 80 percent of the total 5280 houses in the city were heavily damaged (1590) or destroyed (2774).
-It suffered further damage in violent inter-ethnic unrest in 2004.
+Relations between Albanians and Serbs and were often tense during the 20th century.
+They came to a head in the Kosovo War, during which the city suffered heavy damage and mass killings.
+The Panda Bar massacre occurred in Peja in December 1998.
+Speculation that the crime may have been committed by the Serbian State Security Directorate had been put forward in the past, but the crime remained unsolved as no new evidence had come forward for a long time.
+More than 80 percent of the total 5280 houses in the city were heavily damaged (1590) or destroyed (2774) during the war.
+The city suffered further damage in violent inter-ethnic unrest in 2004.